Complete Helix Mattress Review

 Does the New Helix Mattress Sleep Hot?

-As mentioned above, Helix did recently market a new ‘Ultra-Cool’ cover designed to improve the cooling capability of their mattresses.
+As mentioned above, Helix did recently market a new ‘Ultra-Cool’ cover designed to improve their mattresses’ cooling capability.

 However, (from what we can see) this was never to combat complaints of temperature regulation – but rather out of a genuine desire to improve the quality of their product.